reselbob/k8s-4-it-pros/day-1/lesson-09-hpa/README.md

-# Horizontal Pod Autoscaler
+# Horizontal Pod Autoscaler (HPA)

 ![HPA](https://d33wubrfki0l68.cloudfront.net/4fe1ef7265a93f5f564bd3fbb0269ebd10b73b4e/1775d/images/docs/horizontal-pod-autoscaler.svg)

 ## Installing the Metric Server

+In order for HPA to work, it needs a controller that reports cluster metrics.
+Otherwise, it has no way of knowing that the condition of the cluster is.
+In this lesson we'll used Kubernetes Metric Server.

+We nee to install it.
+Metrics Server is **not** part of the general Kubernetes installation.
 The installing the Metrics Server is a 4 step process.

 * Get the metrics server code from GitHub
 * Add a setting in the yaml manifest file, `deploy/1.8+/metrics-server-deployment.yaml` to allow the metrics server to